-Greetings from St Paul’s West Hackney and a blessed Easter to you!
-Welcome to our website.
+Greetings to you from St Paul’s West Hackney and welcome to our website.

 Rector of West Hackney